|Nutritional Guidelines (per serving)|

 Let stand for 3 or 4 hours in the fridge.

 Soak citrus peel in warm water until soft.
 Drain and mince finely.

 Pick up beef in hand and form into a large ball.

 Then throw the beef with some force into a large bowl.

-Repeat 10 - 15 times.
+Repeat 10 to 15 times.
 This makes the beef less crumbly when cooked.
 An alternative is to add a beaten egg to the mixture together with the seasonings.

 Dissolve cornstarch in cold water.
 Stir well and add to beef.

-Add minced citrus peel, oil, white pepper, salt, chicken bouillion, sugar, sesame oil and optional egg, leaving oyster sauce until last.
+Add minced citrus peel, oil, white pepper, salt, chicken bouillon, sugar, sesame oil, and optional egg, leaving oyster sauce until last.

 Form beef balls of about 2 tablespoons of beef in your cupped hands and roll lightly.